 Skip to main content

-Installed Collector Configuration
+Configure an Installed Collector

 An Installed Collector is a Java agent that receives logs and metrics from its Sources and then encrypts, compresses, and sends the data to the Sumo service.